 Lead manuscript development and maintain a strong overall publication record in the peer-reviewed scientific literature

-Interact, communicate, and problem solve with a diverse team of research staff within the PSD’s Geochemistry Group, Energy & Environment Directorate’s Materials Characterization Group, EMSL, and across PNNL
+Interact, communicate, and problem solve with a diverse team of research staff within the PSD’s Geochemistry, Chemical Physics, and Materials Groups, as well as staff from EMSL and across PNNL

 Present research at technical conferences and project/program review meetings

-Ph.D. in Geochemistry, Geological Sciences, Environmental Science, Chemistry, Physical Chemistry, Chemical Engineering, Physics, Materials Sciences or related fields.
+Bachelor’s degree with 2 years of experience, or advanced degree, in Geochemistry or Geological Sciences, Chemistry, Physical Chemistry, Chemical Engineering, Materials Science and Engineering, Physics, or related fields.